 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
-The debt proceeds are reported as other financing sources and payment of principal, interest, and issuance costs are reported as expenditures.
+The debt proceeds are reported as other financing sources net of the applicable premium or discount and payment of principal and interest reported as expenditures.
+For fund financial reporting, issuance costs, even if withheld from the actual proceeds received, are reported as debt service expenditures.